ethanae/Ibis/README.md

 # Ibis

-## A configurable real-time server
+## A real-time sentiment-analysis server